 The Protocol incorporates mandatory, binding arbitration for certain cases where the competent authorities of the United States and Spain have been unable to resolve after within two years under the mutual agreement procedure.
-A mandatory and binding arbitration procedure is not included in the U.S. Model treaty, but has recently been included in the U.S. income tax treaties with Belgium, Canada, Germany, France, and Switzerland.
+A mandatory and binding arbitration procedure is not included in the U.S. Model treaty, but has recently been included in the U.S. income tax treaties with Belgium, Canada, Germany, France, Japan, and Switzerland and has been included in the 2016 U.S. Model Income Tax Treaty.